 This setup isn’t going to perform as smoothly as something more expensive but it’ll still get the job done every time.
 The rod isn’t as sensitive as some and the reel isn’t the smoothest on the market.
 You can always use this rod with the more expensive reel or vice versa.
 It’s not set in stone so you can mix it up (just be sure to use the right reel for the rod).

 One thing I’ll say about this rod is that you’ll want to use a good braided line on it.
 It doesn’t have any stretch in it so it’ll improve the sensitivity of your rod by a lot.
 I almost always use braid as my main fishing line and then I’ll toss on a monofilament or fluorocarbon leader.
+For kokanee fishing, I’ll usually use monofilament because it has some stretch.

 The Middle Of The Range Setup